deviodigital/leafly-reviews-wordpress-plugin/README.md

 Easily display your dispensaries reviews on your WordPress powered website

+## PLEASE READ

+**Leafly is closing it's API, so as of 2.29.16, this plugin will no longer work.**

+I will be keeping an eye out if an API ever opens back up and I can update this plugin.

-I wrote up a more detailed release post if you're interested in finding out a bit more information than what's included in this README.
+As for the plugin itself, I wrote up a more detailed release post if you're interested in finding out a bit more information than what's included in this README.

 [View the write up here](http://robertdevore.com/leafly-reviews-wordpress-plugin/)